Swift Funds Financial Harassment: Dealing with Debt Calls?

 It’s the 21st century and there are businesses that collect and sell consumer information.
 Social networking sites or public records could have your phone number on them.

-Common ways which debt collection agencies like swift funds collections violate consumer rights include:
+Common ways which debt collection agencies like Swift Funds Financial Services violate consumer rights include:

 • Calling you before 8 am and after 9 pm: